adnanmuhtadi/milestone-project-2/README.md

 ### Known Issues

 - With the contact form, the results section of the google api will have a blank white placeholder till the results appear.
+- With the Google Places API, after you have completed a city search and selected the type of filter you are looking for, the results appear at the bottom.
+The Issue is, when you click on one of the places within the results, it does not take you automatically to the map and show you where it is, you would have scroll back up to the map to see the location of the place you have clicked on.

 ## Deployment